 In 2017, the CRAB fleet was modernized and six new Beneteau First 22A's (A for adaptive) boats were acquired.
-The four Freedom 20's were sold to Baltimore's Downtown Sailing Center to continue serving persons with disabilities.
+The old Freedom 20's were sold to Baltimore's Downtown Sailing Center to continue serving persons with disabilities.

 CRAB sailing operations are based at Sandy Point State Park off of Route 50 near the Western side of the Bay Bridge.
 CRAB's office is located at 177 Defense Highway, Suite 9, Annapolis, MD 21401.

 CRAB relies on donors, sponsors and grants to support its boating programs and operations.
-Nearly 100 volunteers provide the primary source of staff for sailing events.
+Over 100 volunteers provide the primary source of staff for sailing events.
 CRAB's volunteer Board of Directors provides the leadership and strategy for the organization.
 CRAB has two full-time staff and two part-time staff who provide day to day management and oversight for its safe and successful programs.

 To volunteer, please see our Volunteer page.